CONDITIONS

 Suicidal thoughts (in extreme cases)

-What Causes PMS and PMDD?
+What causes PMS and PMDD?

 Oestrogen and progesterone changes after ovulation